storj/docs/app/(docs)/dcs/buckets/delete-buckets/page.md

 ---
 title: Delete buckets
-docId: pxdnqsVDjCLZgeEXt2S6x
+docId: b953ae01-9beb-48d3-83f7-2f6c7d07e875
 weight: 1
 metadata:
   title: Deleting Buckets Using Different Tools
   description:
-    Guide on how to delete Storj buckets using command-line tools or the Storj Console even if the encryption phrase is lost.
+    Guide on how to delete Storj buckets using command-line tools or the Storj Console even if the encryption phrase is lost or you have had a Governance Object Lock enabled.
 ---

 You can delete a bucket from various command-line tools or the Storj Console.